rashid7089/Customer_Retention_Predictor/Methodology.md

 - **7,963 customers stayed** (Exited = 0) — 79.6%
 - **2,037 customers churned** (Exited = 1) — 20.4%

 The dataset is moderately imbalanced.
-However, the team decided **not to balance the dataset** by downsampling.
+However, we decided **not to balance the dataset** by downsampling.
 The reasoning was:

 > Downsampling would mean discarding roughly 6,000 rows of data, which is a very large portion of the dataset.
 Instead, we chose to keep all data and handle the imbalance at training time using `class_weight='balanced'` in the models.